akdhawan/EE133.github.io/Lab_3/README.md

 Fig. 5 - Physical construction of the FET ring mixer.
 </p>

 In figure 5, we can see the constructed FET ring mixer for this lab.
 The left port is the LO port, the right is the RF port, and the center is the IF port.
-For the experimental setup, the IF port was connected to the Spectrum Analyzer while the RF and LO ports were connected to the Frequency Generator.
+For the experimental setup, the IF port was connected to the spectrum analyzer while the RF and LO ports were connected to the frequency generator.

 ## **Measurements and Results**
 ___
-Following the experimental setup, we see the following output from the IF port of the mixer on the spectrum analyzer.The RF frequency is at 8 MHz and the LO frequency is at 10 MHz.
+Following the experimental setup, we see the following output from the IF port of the mixer on the spectrum analyzer.
+The RF frequency is at 8 MHz and the LO frequency is at 10 MHz.
 In figure 6, we see the sum and difference of these frequencies.
 We see a peak at 2 MHz for the difference and a peak of 18 Mhz for the sum.
 In addition to the sum and difference product, we see a fair amount of LO leakage at 10 MHz and some other supurious products.

 <p align = "center">
 <img src = "pics/Spectrum_output.jpg" width="600">